MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - For real-time usage, the following settings are:
      - Oversampling at 1x.
      - Number of Iterations around 32 to 64 for preamps.
-     - Number of Iterations to 16 _minimum_ for poweramps.
+     - Number of Iterations at 1 for poweramps except for the following models:
+       - Vox UL730 at 16 iterations _minimum_.
    - For REAPER users, LiveSPICE will run in parallel, so all instances of LiveSPICE will open the same circuit.
 To be able to use more than one circuit across multiple instances, do the following workaround:
      - `Add FX ⊳ Right-click on "VST3: LiveSPICE (mono) ⊳ Run as... ⊳ Dedicated process`
  - Some of the circuits may be "preamp only" sections available due to the following reasons: